-To sum up, the results of the questionary of the students of Rzeszow University of Technology, revealed following data; test probability values lower than the adopted significance level indicate statistically significant dependencies on: gender (a higher percentage of men correctly identified at most one taste type; a higher percentage of women correctly identified at most one taste type; a higher percentage of individuals with an illness correctly identified at most one taste type; a higher percentage of individuals without an illness correctly identified all four taste types).
-Loss of taste (a higher percentage of those who have lost their sense of taste correctly identified only two taste types; a higher percentage of four taste types) (Tables 3-6).
-Loss of sense of smell (a higher percentage of those who have lost their sense of smell correctly identified four taste types).
+To sum up, the results of the questionary of the students of Rzeszow University of Technology, revealed following data; test probability values lower than the adopted significance level indicate statistically significant dependencies on: gender (a higher percentage of men correctly identified at most one taste type; a higher percentage of women correctly identified all four taste types).
+Past illness (a higher percentage of individuals with an illness correctly identified at most one taste type; a higher percentage of individuals without an illness correctly identified all four taste types).
+Loss of taste (a higher percentage of those who have lost their sense of taste correctly identified only two taste types; a higher percentage of those who have not lost their sense of smell (a higher percentage of those who have lost their sense of smell (a higher percentage of those who have lost their sense of smell correctly identified four taste types).
 In general in the case of bitter taste - the impact of gender was statistical significant and the higher percentage of incorrect identifications were in the group of men.
 Also in case of bitter taste